hur/ctfd-gcp/README.md

 # ctfd-gcp

+An IaaC deployment of [CTFd](https://ctfd.io/) in Google Cloud Platform, intended to be reliable and easily scalable for larger CTFs.

 ### Architecture Overview

 CTFd is deployed on App Engine Flex, which provides load balancing, auto-scaling, health checks and more right out of the box.